ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-It aims to give you the main theory about how it works, starting from scratch, and it could show you hopefully on a different angle how things linked together.
+This post will guide you trough the main theory behind one basic  neural network.
+Starting from scratch, I hope it will show you how things linked together.

-This article doesn't go through the details of how to implement a neural network.
+However, this article doesn't go through the details of how to implement a neural network.

-This article is especially focused around Gradient Descent.

-> Presentation
-During the lecture of this post, mister *legal* alien :alien: will take a look at :telescope: the demonstration and make comments when he wants to.
+Even though this article describes all the necessary details to understand a basic neural network, the main part is taken by backpropagation and gradient descent as it is the most mathematic demanding.

-We'll define all the notation usefull such as the dataset, the neural network function.
-This notations that will be used in the later demonstration.
-It may sometimes sound verbose but I prefer to make the notations explicit so that everyone with a basic mathematic knowledge should be able to understand this article.
+In the first part, we'll define all the notation usefull such as the dataset, the neural network function.
+This notations will be used in the later demonstration.
+It may sometimes sound verbose but I prefer to make the notations explicit so that everyone with a mathematic knowledge should be able to understand this article.

+> Presentation \
+> During the lecture of this post, mister *legal* alien :alien: will take a look at :telescope: the demonstration and make comments when he wants to.

+## Notations
 ### $$X$$ *as* the sample
 The dataset X is reprensented as $$\underline{\underline{X}}$$, an $$\text{M}$$-by-$$\text{N}$$ matrix, i.e. $$\underline{\underline{X}} \in \mathbb{R}^{\text{M} \times \text{N}}$$